|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 1. Kant’s Graduation as Magister

-After working about six years as a private tutor in outlying towns [more], Kant was back in Königsberg by 1754 where he published two brief essays in German on the earth’s rotation [writings] and age [writings], as well as his ill-fated book on Universal Natural History (1755) [writings], also in German, that was printed but left undistributed due to the publisher suffering bankruptcy and having his stock of books impounded.
+After working about six years as a private tutor in outlying towns [more], Kant was back in Königsberg by 1754 where he published two brief essays in German on the earth’s rotation [writings] and age [writings], as well as his ill-fated book on Theory of the Heavens (1755) [writings], also in German, that was printed but left undistributed due to the publisher suffering bankruptcy and having his stock of books impounded.
 Bad luck and poor reviews of his literary efforts may have encouraged the young Kant to return to the university, and begin a career there, which required that he obtain a degree.

 One peculiarity here is that Kant’s return to the university was not entered into the matriculation records.
 Normally, an academicum repetit was entered into the Matrikel along with the name upon resuming membership in the academic community.
 This suggests that Kant was able to retain his academic citizenship during his years as a Hofmeister.